JohnEarnest/Decker/docs/decker.md

 `deck.add[x y z]` can add new cards, sounds, modules, prototypes and fonts to the deck:

-- If `x` is a card, sound, module, prototype or font interface, insert an exact copy of it using `y` as a name (or an appropriate default name).
+- If `x` is a card, sound, or font interface, insert an exact copy of it using `y` as a name (or an appropriate default name).
+- If `x` is a module or prototype and `y` is specified or no module/prototype of the same name exists in the deck, insert a copy of `x` as shown above.
+Otherwise, replace the existing module or prototype with `x`.
+The `version` of `x` is irrelevant; the same method may be used to "upgrade" or "downgrade" either resource.
 - If `x` is `"card"`, insert a new blank card at the end of the deck, using `y` as a name (or an appropriate default name).
 - If `x` is `"sound"`, insert a new sound, using an int `y` as a length (if present), and `z` as a name (or an appropriate default name).
 - If `x` is `"font"`, insert a new font, using an int pair `y` as a size (if present), and `z` as a name (or an appropriate default name).